 PRIVATE DOUBLE ROOM

 If you wish to have a little more privacy, you can also choose to stay in a double room.
-The double rooms are spacious and even have their own little seating area.
+The double rooms are spacious and even have their own outdoor seating area.

-You’ll still get plenty of social interaction with the surf camp family because there are plenty of comfortable hang-out areas inside Lapoint Surf Camp Santa Teresa.
+You’ll still get plenty of social interaction with the other participants because there are plenty of comfortable hang-out areas inside Lapoint Surf Camp Santa Teresa.

 The Surf House has a cocktail bar where most people hang out in the afternoon when happy hour is on.

-You’ll also find lots of people simply relaxing and reading in the hammocks and by the pool.
+You’ll also find lots of spots to simply relax and read a book in the hammocks and by the pool.

 If you choose to take something from the bar or the mini-fridge you simply write it down and at the end of the week everyone pays their personal bill.